pete-rai/words-of-our-culture/README.md

 Note: In the model you will find a number of additional denormal tables.
 The use of denormal tables is generally very bad practice within an RDBMS.
 Normally I would shun such database abuses.
 However, two things lead to the decision to use denormal tables.
 Firstly, it means that data access for the visualisation becomes trivial, allowing me to host on a low-grade (read free) hosting server.
 Secondly, it's a one-time, write-only schema, so keeping the denormal tables up to date is not a worry.
 This latter consideration is also the reason why I commented out all the constraints in the [schema definition](https://github.com/pete-rai/words-of-our-culture/blob/master/db/schema.ddl).

-## Log-Likelihood
+## The Analysis

-In order to do the analysis for the main [bubbles visualisation](http://rai.org.uk/wooc/random.php?type=movie)) I use a statistical technique called log-likelihood.
-This helps us to identify the _significant_ words in a given movie.
+In order to do the analysis for the main [bubbles visualisation](http://rai.org.uk/wooc/random.php?type=movie)) I use a statistical technique called _log-likelihood_.
+This helps us to identify the _significant_ words used within a given movie.

+### Significant Words

 It is important to understand that the significant words are not the same as the _frequently used_ words.
 The most frequently used words in movie are generally also the most frequently used words in general English language discourse.
 They reveal nothing significant about the context of the movie in which they are uttered.
-For example, here are the ten most frequently uttered words across the whole corpus:
+For example, here are the eight most frequently uttered words across the whole corpus:

 1. you
 2. the